Tips to Design 3D Print Miniatures and Figurines

 Details are the most important things to consider if you want to make your 3D miniature modeling a success.
 Since figurines are difficult to replicate on a 3D printer, try to pay attention to the various parts of the model that requires detailing.

+To design the miniatures, focus on minute details and proportional accuracy and use a combination of sculpting and painting techniques to bring the small-scale models to life.
 It may include facial features, adornments, clothing, or weaponry.
 However, also remember that you do not have to replicate every detail.
 It is best to left out some details and add them later while painting.
 Here are a few more tips on how to design and print 3D miniatures.

 How to Design and Print 3D Miniatures